-When you’re ready to buy a house, you’ll usually need to show your mortgage lender proof that you have the down payment saved.
-How much you pay depends on the specifics of your financials, and what kind of mortgage you’re getting.
+As we’ve covered, when you’re ready to buy a house, you’ll usually need to show your mortgage lender proof that you have the down payment saved.
+How much you’ll put down depends on the specifics of your finances, and what kind of mortgage you’re getting.

 Veterans have access to the Veterans Affairs (VA) loan when buying a home, a great benefit of serving the country as a current active military member, a military veteran, or as a surviving spouse of someone in the military.

 Drew May, a leading real estate agent in Augusta, Georgia, where Fort Gordon is located, says there is “no better financing” than a VA loan for military buyers.
 A VA loan provides 100% financing with no money down — so no down payment.
-Making it even more desirable, as of 2020, there are no cap limits on VA home loans.
+Making it even more desirable, in January 2020, the Department of Veterans Affairs eliminated cap limits on VA home loans.

 “So, someone could literally buy a $700,000 house with no money down with a VA loan,” says May.

 A Federal Housing Administration loan is backed by the federal government.
 It’s popular with first-time homebuyers because if you don’t have a high credit score or can’t afford a large down payment, you can still get approved for an FHA loan with a low down payment of 3.5%.

 Unless you’re putting 20% down on a mortgage loan, mortgage insurance is required to protect the lender if the buyer defaults on their loan.
 So, the FHA loan comes with two insurance premium payments: an upfront premium of 1.75% of the loan amount due when the loan is granted, and an annual insurance premium ranging from 0.45% to 1.05% that’s paid with the mortgage.

 If you’re looking for a home in a rural or suburban area and meet income requirements, a USDA loan could be an option for a zero-down-payment mortgage.